102nd Cavalry Regiment explained

 The 1st New Jersey Cavalry Regiment was raised for the American Civil War.
 It was mustered out at Cloud's Hills, Virginia, in 1865.

-On 29 May 1913 the 1st Cavalry Squadron, New Jersey National Guard was organized with headquarters at Newark.
+On 29 May 1913, the 1st Cavalry Squadron, New Jersey National Guard was organized with headquarters at Newark.
 On 17 August 1921 the 1st Cavalry Squadron NJ NG was designated as the 102nd Cavalry.[1]
-[2] However the lineage of the 1st NJ Cavalry was not officially carried over to the 102nd Cavalry, apparently due to the lapse in existence between 1865 and 1913.
-The new Regiment had its headquarters in Newark.
+[2] However the lineage of the 1st New Jersey Cavalry was not officially carried over to the 102nd Cavalry, apparently due to the lapse in existence between 1865 and 1913.

 Following a series of postwar reorganizations and a period in which the unit was known as the 102nd Armor Regiment,[7] the unit was consolidated with the 117th Cavalry Regiment on 1 August 2008, and designated the 102nd Cavalry Regiment, with a single squadron which was part of the 50th Infantry Brigade Combat Team.
 On 15 June 2017, the 50th IBCT was reflagged as the 44th Infantry Brigade Combat Team[1] to reflect the brigade's lineage as of the 44th Infantry Division.